Newsletter Sign Up

 Gladys Tamez in her Los Angeles store and workspace.

-Gladys Tamez in her Los Angeles store and workspace.Credit
+Gladys Tamez in her Los Angeles retailer and workspace.Credit score

 Gladys Tamez Millinery: The sculptor

-Gladys Tamez was burned out on her ready-to-wear line and traveling in Spain when she stumbled onto a 200-year-old, family-run hat-making atelier.
-Inspired by the range and complexity of the craft — “It pains me to see anybody who has nice shoes, nice clothes, good style and a quality purse topped off with a mass-produced hat,” she says — she flew back to L.A. and studied under more veteran milliners before introducing her eponymous collection in 2011.
-In an ongoing collaboration with the musician Sia, she explores her surrealist side with the use of hair (of course).
-Still, Tamez refers to her wide-brimmed Bianca as “the little black dress of hats,” and regards the investment piece as an instant heirloom, meant to last for generations.
+Gladys Tamez used to be burned out on her ready-to-wear line and touring in Spain when she stumbled onto a 200-year-old, family-run hat-making atelier.
+Impressed via the variability and complexity of the craft — “It pains me to see anybody who has nice shoes, nice clothes, good style and a quality purse topped off with a mass-produced hat,” she says — she flew again to L.A. and studied underneath extra veteran milliners prior to introducing her eponymous assortment in 2011.
+In an ongoing collaboration with the musician Sia, she explores her surrealist aspect with the usage of hair (in fact).
+Nonetheless, Tamez refers to her wide-brimmed Bianca as “the little black dress of hats,” and regards the funding piece as an speedy heirloom, supposed to closing for generations.

 $350 – $2,000, gladystamez.com.